LLM2Vec-Gen: Generative Embeddings from Large Language Models

 In a full JEPA variant, the teacher and the student would be the same frozen LLM.
 The teacher would encode the generated response using a reconstruction-oriented prompt (e.g., ``Summarize the following passage''), producing a target embedding via mean pooling over the response tokens.
 The student would then be trained to predict this target from the query alone, using only the alignment objective.
-Since the teacher is the same LLM processing the actual response tokens, the target embedding is already grounded in the LLM's representation space, potentially removing the need for the reconstruction objective altogether.
+Since both the teacher and the student are the same LLM, the target embedding is already grounded in the LLM's representation space, potentially removing the need for the reconstruction objective altogether.

 This formulation would make \ours{} a full JEPA for language: the same frozen model serves as both the world model (generating responses) and the target encoder (providing representation targets), while the trainable compression tokens learn to predict future representations without reconstructing raw tokens.
 Whether the reconstruction objective remains beneficial in this setting, for interpretability rather than embedding quality, is an open empirical question.